-Kelevant statute law, or other Authority policy, Ministerial decisions
+Relevant statute law, or other Authority policy, Ministerial decisions

-Seat Barrier Reef Marine Park Act 1975 (the Act)
+Great Barrier Reef Marine Park Act 1975 (the Act)

 Section 3 contains interpretation, including that "this Act" includes the regulations.

-Section 5 states the object of this Act, which is to make provision for and in relation to the establishment, control, care and development of a marine park in the Great Barrier Reef Region in accordance with the provisions of this Act.
-Section 7 states the functions of the Authority and provides that the Authority is responsible for the management of the Marine Park.
-Specifically subsection 7(1)(b) states that among the functions of the Authority, the need to carry out, by itself or in co-operation with other
+Section 5 states the object of this Act, which is to make provision for and in relation to the establishment, control, care and development of a marine park in the responsible for the management of the Marine Park.

+Great Barrier Reef Region in accordance with the provisions of this Act. states the functions of the Authority and provides that the Authority is responsible for the management of the Marine Park.

+Specifically subsection 7(1)(b) states that among the functions of the Authority, the need to carry out, by itself or in co-operation with other institutions and persons, research and investigations relevant to the Marine Park.